jo/sync-tank/distributed-migration-strategies/index.md

 We choose to focus on CouchDB because first of all, there is basically no production-ready alternative for a cross-platform data storage that provides synchronization capabilities and is also open source.
 Check out this [comparison chart](http://offlinefirst.org/sync/) to get an overview of offline capable storage options.
 And secondly, and pragmatically, we already know a lot about working with CouchDB, so this seems like a reasonable place for us to begin the discussion.

 CouchDB is a scalable document-oriented store that allows efficient MapReduce data queries via indexing.
 It is a mature open source project under the Apache foundation that supports clients on all major platforms including [web browsers](https://pouchdb.com/), [Android](https://github.com/cloudant/sync-android) and [iOS](https://github.com/cloudant/CDTDatastore) devices.
-One of its main features is reliable synchronization of data between different installations via multi master replication (as opposed to master slave replications).
+One of its main features is reliable synchronization of data between different installations via multi-master replication.
 We do not assume in-depth familiarity with CouchDB though some expose will be helpful.
 In the following we will quickly go over the most important concepts that are relevant in the context of schema migrations.
 If you need a more in-depth introduction to the system, [CouchDB.
 The definitive Guide](http://guide.couchdb.org/) is a good place to start.

 To begin with, let's get some technicalities out of the way: CouchDB provides an HTTP API for all database interactions like storing or retrieving information and managing databases.
-A single database within the system is just a document that can be created via a simple HTTP request like so: `PUT $COUCH/db-name`.
+A single database within the system is a document that can be created via a simple HTTP request like so: `PUT $COUCH/db-name`.
 This means that databases are very lightweight and can be created and deleted with ease.
-As a consequence, and as we shall see below, it is a common practice to create a new database for every user in a system (this approach is called 'couch-per-user' and we will make use of it here, though it is [not beyond dispute](https://medium.com/ibm-watson-data-lab/cloudant-best-and-worst-practices-7ee2040da1b)).

 Data is transmitted and stored in the form of JSON-documents that can have any valid format you want them to have, plus some attributes such as `_id` and others starting with an underscore that have special meaning.
 Here's an example document to make this more concrete: